gareth-stoyle/nightstalker/README.md

 # nightstalker
-A sleep tracking system which synchronises FitBit data with a recorded footage.
+A sleep tracking system which synchronises FitBit data with recorded footage.